House rescue package includes $25 billion for Postal Service

 “He is willing to sacrifice the U.S. Postal Service and its 630,000 employees because of petty vindictiveness and personal retaliation against Jeff Bezos,’’ Connolly said of Trump.
 “That would be a tragic outcome.”

 Connolly, who chairs a House subcommittee that oversees the Postal Service, said Trump’s claim that the Postal Service loses money on package delivery is “utterly false.”
-Financial losses are due to a decadeslong decline in mail volume and a federal law that requires the Postal Service to prepay pension benefits, Connolly and other lawmakers said.
-The financial woes have been exacerbated by the pandemic, which has pushed mail volume down by more than 30% from the same period last year.″
+Financial losses are due to a decade-long decline in mail volume and a federal law that requires the Postal Service to prepay pension benefits, Connolly and other lawmakers said.
+The financial woes have been exacerbated by the pandemic, which has pushed mail volume down by more than 30% from the same period last year.

+“The sudden drop in mail volumes, our most profitable revenue stream, is steep and may never fully recover,″ Postmaster General Megan Brennan told Congress last month.

 Lawmakers from both parties have defended the Postal Service, saying it is even more important during the COVID-19 crisis as millions of people receive relief checks through the mail, as well as prescription medicine, food and other crucial items.